 - February 2009, ‘Charles Darwin, Contingent Form and Whistler’s Nocturnes’, Natural Dialogues: Art, Science, & Material Culture, Graduate Student Symposium, Yale Center for British Art

 - Founded Intelligent Environments in 1985 and floated the company on the London Alternative Investment Market (AIM) in 1996.
-It was the first company to float on AIM with an Internet business plan.

-- Mergers and acquisitions advisor.
+- Mergers and acquisitions advisor at The Catalyst Group.

 - PhD, History of Art, University of Bristol, 2013

 - PhD, Computer Science, Queen Mary College, University of London, 1976

 - MSc, Computer Science, Birkbeck College, University of London, 1972